hector-sab/hectorsabblog/content/en/til/2023-01-09_better-indendation-in-vim/index.md

 {{< video src="vim-regular-indent.webm" type="video/webm" preload="auto" >}}

-Once the text has been indented, the visual mode is disabled and all the selection is lost.
+Once the text has been indented, the visual mode is disabled and all the selection is "lost".
 This is particularly annoying for occasions when trying to indent several times one same block of code.
 To overcome this, you can add the following lines to your init.lua ( `~/.confings/nvim/init.lua`).
 In the video below we can see that the visual mode stays active after indenting, giving us the possibility to keep indenting at our will.

 ```lua
 vim.keymap.set("v", "<", "<gv")